Consolidated theory of fluid thermodiffusion: Approaches to thermodiffusion

 \subsection{Irreversible thermodynamics}

 Transport laws based on irreversible thermodynamics derive from the local entropy balance.
 Following the derivation of Jaumann \cite{Jaumann1911}, one begins with the entropy continuity equation

 where $\rho$ is the local mass density of the phase, $\hat{S}$ the specific entropy, $\vec{N}_{S}$ the total entropy flux, and $\dot{s}$ the volumetric rate of entropy production.
 Through a lengthy thermodynamic analysis involving the first law, the volumetric equation of state, Euler's extensivity theorem, and the Gibbs--Duhem equation, as well as various Legendre transformations and Maxwell relations \cite{hirschfelder1954molecular,Goyal01012017}, entropy continuity transforms into an expression that describes the instantaneous energy dissipation.
-For an isothermal viscous-fluid diffusion system at a null rate of strain, the dissipation rate $T \dot{s}$ has units of power per volume, $\si{J.m^{-3}.s^{-1}}$, and takes the form
+For an isothermal viscous-fluid diffusion system comprising $n$ chemical species under a null rate of deformation, the dissipation rate $T \dot{s}$ has units of power per volume, $\si{J.m^{-3}.s^{-1}}$, and takes the form